telehash/telehash.github.io/v3/channels/http.md

-HTTP <> Telehash Bindings - THTP
+HTTP <> Telehash Bindings - thtp
 ================================

-This is a proposal for how to use HTTP over telehash for the common browser user-agent and web-app patterns.
+This is a channel mapping HTTP to telehash for the common browser user-agent and web-app patterns.
+Most HTTP requests can be translated directly into a `thtp` channel and back.

-## URI

-The URI mapping for telehash is:

-`thtp://851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6/path/resource.ext?query=arg`

-It is identical to HTTP for the path and query string encoding, and instead of a hostname it is a hashname.

-In browser rendering, the hashname can be shortened to "851042...27d3a6" visually.
-(TBD, how to show friendly nicknames for bookmarked/frequented/trusted hashnames)

-The URI can also be `thtp:///path` which defaults to the current hashname in the context it is used.

-## THTP Packet
+## Packet

-Any HTTP request/response is normalized into a telehash packet by translating the headers into the JSON and any contents attached as the binary BODY.
+Any HTTP request/response is normalized into a packet by translating the headers into the JSON and any contents attached as the binary BODY.
 The headers are always lower-cased keys and string values, for requests the `:method` and `:path` with string values are included, and for responses the `:status` with the numeric value is included.

 The request: